SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 What your AI client sees when it's close to a limit.

 Reference for developers integrating the Ansvar Gateway.
 Rate limits are abuse protection, not a product gate — they're sized so legitimate workloads never approach them.
-Every tier has a daily search quota; Free is set apart by its size (100 calls per day) and its single-source scope.
+Every tier has a daily search quota; Free is set apart by its size (100 calls per day) and its scope — one jurisdiction or framework per question.
 Every limit fails with the same machine-readable JSON-RPC error.

 Per-tier limits today